 Here are three key best practices you should consider when using stop-loss orders:

-Never under any circumstances should you widen your stop.
+Never under any circumstances should you widen your stop-loss orders.

 By widening your stop, you increase the risk of a bigger loss if the market moves against you, so it should be avoided.
 If the trade idea was invalidated by your stop-loss, then that’s it.
 Move on to the next one.

-Your emotions should NOT be your guide when it comes to moving your stop-loss order.
+Your emotions should NOT be your guide when it comes to moving stop-loss orders.

 It can be tempting to adjust a stop-loss order because you are upset that the market isn’t moving in your favor, but this should always be avoided.
 Doing so will only increase the risk of a greater loss if the market suddenly moves against you after you make the adjustment.
 Your stop should be predetermined by your trading plan and you should not vary from it.